egonelbre/egonelbre.com/content/blog/2018-03-23 a-tale-of-bfs-going-parallel.md

 One extremely useful technique for coming up with ideas is taking a break.

 While I was walking around in Tartu.
-I was thinking, “We are still stalling on accessing data and visiting data… maybe the processor isn’t properly [pipe-lining these accesses](https://en.wikipedia.org/wiki/Instruction_pipelining)?”
+I was thinking, “We are still stalling on accessing data and visiting data ... maybe the processor isn’t properly [pipe-lining these accesses](https://en.wikipedia.org/wiki/Instruction_pipelining)?”
 I would like the processor to start getting the values before actually using them.
 In principle, we would like to ask the processor to start fetching things before we actually use them.

 ![](https://cdn-images-1.medium.com/max/800/1*WkUAFl-Cf9kiuu2KCi2ViA.png)